Our Cases Have Appeared in the Media

 - Texas state and appellate courts

-- Northern, Eastern, and Southern Districts of Texas
+- Northern, Eastern, Southern, and Western Districts of Texas

 - Fifth Circuit (Texas, Louisiana, and Mississippi federal appeals)